 Building Better Models: Organ-on-a-Chip and Cancer

-The organ-on-a-chip model is one of the most promising ways we have of understanding cancer, screening drugs to create treatments and truly personalizing medicine.
+3D tissue culture, such as organ-on-a-chip, is one of the most promising ways we have of understanding cancer, screening drugs to create treatments and truly personalizing medicine.
 The organ-on-a-chip allows cell and tumor cultures to be replicated on a microfluidic chip in three dimensions to accurately model disease growth and spread in a tightly controlled cellular environment.

 3D models such as organ-on-a-chip are much more effective than traditional 2D models.
 They can predict cancer growth more easily and are able to show how cancer spreads from one organ to another, according to Medical Design Technology.